-- hEF1-HTLV prom is a composite promoter comprising the Elongation Factor- 1α (EF- 1α) core promoter and the R segment and part of the U5 sequence (R-U5') of the Human T-Cell Leukemia Virus (HTLV) Type 1 Long Terminal Repeat.
-The EF- 1α promoter exhibits a strong activity and yields long lasting expression of a transgene in vivo.
-The R-U5' has been coupled to the EF- 1α core promoter to enhance stability of RNA. - MCS: The multiple cloning site contains several restriction sites that are compatible with many other enzymes, thus facilitating cloning. - SV40 pAn: The Simian Virus 40 late polyadenylation signal enables efficient cleavage and polyadenylation reactions resulting in high levels of steady-state mRNA3. - ori: A minimal E. coli origin of replication to limit vector size, but with the same activity as the longer Ori. - CMV enh / hFerL prom: This composite promoter combines the human cytomegalovirus immediate-early gene 1 enhancer and the core promoter of the human ferritin light chain gene.
-This ubiquitous promoter drives the expression of the ZeocinTM-resistance gene in mammalian cells. - EM2KC is a bacterial promoter that enables the constitutive expression of the antibiotic resistance gene in E. coli.
-EM2KC is located within an intron and is spliced out in mammalian cells. - β Glo pAn: The human beta-globin 3'UTR and polyadenylation sequence allows efficient arrest of the transgene transcription4.
+• hEF1-HTLV prom is a composite promoter comprising the Elongation Factor-1 α (EF-1 α) core promoter1 and the R segment and part of the U5 sequence (R-U5') of the Human T-Cell Leukemia Virus (HTLV) Type 1 Long Terminal Repeat2.
+The EF-1 α promoter exhibits a strong activity and yields long lasting expression of a transgene in vivo.
+The R-U5' has been coupled to the EF-1 α core promoter to enhance stability of RNA.

+• MCS: The multiple cloning site contains several restriction sites that are compatible with many other enzymes, thus facilitating cloning.

+• SV40 pAn: The Simian Virus 40 late polyadenylation signal enables efficient cleavage and polyadenylation reactions resulting in high levels of steady-state mRNA3.

+• ori: A minimal E. coli origin of replication to limit vector size, but with the same activity as the longer Ori.

+• CMV enh / hFerL prom: This composite promoter combines the human cytomegalovirus immediate-early gene 1 enhancer and the core promoter of the human ferritin light chain gene.
+This ubiquitous promoter drives the expression of the Zeocin[TM]-resistance gene in mammalian cells.

+• EM2KC is a bacterial promoter that enables the constitutive expression of the antibiotic resistance gene in E. coli.
+EM2KC is located within an intron and is spliced out in mammalian cells.

+• β Glo pAn: The human beta-globin 3'UTR and polyadenylation sequence allows efficient arrest of the transgene transcription4.

-pFUSE-CHIg-hG1e5 specific features
+pFUSE-CHIg-hG1e6 specific features

-- hG1e5 (Engineered human IgG1 heavy chain constant region): hG1e5 contains the following mutations S239D / A330L / I332E.
-These mutations result in increased binding to FcγRIIIa and increased ADCC^{5,6}. - Zeo: Resistance to Zeocin[TM] is conferred by the Sh ble gene from Streptoalloteichus hindustanus.
-The same resistance gene confers selection in both mammalian cells and E. coli. - 1.
-Kim DW. et al. 1990.
+• hG1e6 (Engineered human IgG1 heavy chain constant region): hG1e6 contains the following mutations P257I / Q311I.
+These mutations result in increased binding to the neonatal Fc receptor $(FcRn)^5$.
+These mutations do not alter the serum half-life of the antibody5.

+• Zeo: Resistance to Zeocin^m is conferred by the Sh ble gene from Streptoalloteichus hindustanus.
+The same resistance gene confers selection in both mammalian cells and E. coli.

+1. Kim DW. et al. 1990.
 Use of the human elongation factor 1 alpha promoter as a versatile and efficient expression system.
 91(2):217-23.
 2. Takebe Y. et al. 1988.
 SR alpha promoter: an efficient and versatile mammalian cDNA expression system composed of the simian virus 40 early promoter and the R-U5 segment of human T-cell leukemia virus type 1 long terminal repeat.
 Mol Cell Biol.
 8(1):466-72.
 3. Carswell S. & Alwine JC.
 1989.
 Efficiency of utilization of the simian virus 40 late polyadenylation site: effects of upstream sequences.
 Mol Cell Biol.
 9(10):4248-58.
 4. Yu J. & Russell JE.
 2001.
 Structural and functional analysis of an mRNP complex that mediates the high stability of human beta-globin mRNA.
 Mol Cell Biol.
 21(17):5879-88.
-5. Lazar GA. et al., 2006.
-Engineered antibody Fc variants with enhanced effector function.
-PNAS 103(11): 4005-4010.
-6. Ryan MC. et al., 2007.
-Antibody targeting of B-cell maturation antigen on malignant plasma cells.
-Mol.
-Cancer Ther., 6: 3009 3018.
+5. Datta-Mannan A. et al., 2007.
+Humanized IgG1 Variants with Differential Binding Properties to the Neonatal Fc Receptor: Relationship to Pharmacokinetics in Mice and Primates.
+Drug Metab.
+Dispos.
+35: 86 - 94.